DirectMessagingTechnologies/docs-web/docs/apps/googext_overview.md

 Currently, the channel or video url **needs to match** the `channelType` value, in other words, YouTube videos can only be used to generate lookalike YouTube channels
 :::

-- `keywords` - (optional) use the keywords to surface channels that are semantically relevant to the keywords you input.
+- `keywords` - (optional) use the keywords that are comma-separated wrapped in double quotes to find channels that are semantically related to the keywords you input.
 Currently, keywords is only supported for the "youtube" `channelType`.

- keywords that can be used instead of the url

 - `channelType` (optional) - The platform of the channel that you requesting analytics for.
 For example, for requesting this function for the `@mrbeast` YouTube channel, you would input `"youtube"`.
 The default value is "youtube".
 You can assume all channelType values are lowercase, for example, Tiktok is "tiktok", Instagram is "instagram", Twitch is "twitch".